 ** Content was reported by a government agency but did not violate our Community guidelines and was restricted from appearing only in the country where the request originated, based on local law.

 Pinterest does not tolerate child sexual abuse material (CSAM).
 We have a strict no-tolerance policy for any content—imagery or text—that exploits or endangers minors.
 Detecting and deactivating this content is extremely important to us and we work closely with the National Center for Missing and Exploited Children (NCMEC) to combat this type of activity.

 Pinterest proactively identifies CSAM images and videos using matching tools including PhotoDNA and machine learning tools to detect additional possible CSAM.
 Our team of specialists is trained to identify and review CSAM, and was responsible for 1,794 CyberTipline reports to NCMEC from July to December 2020.

-Creating the most positive space online doesn't happen by accident.
-It happens through proactive policy and product decisions.
-We have industry-leading positions on content safety that are informed by input and advice from outside experts, civil society and government.
-We also invest heavily in measures such as machine learning technology to maintain a safe and positive space for the people on Pinterest.
-We’re proud of what we’re doing to keep Pinterest safe and to move the broader industry forwards.
+Creating the most positive space online doesn't happen by accident: It happens through proactive policy and product decisions.
+We have industry-leading positions on content safety that are informed by inputs and advice from outside experts, civil society and government.
+We also invest heavily in measures like machine learning technology to maintain a safe and positive space for the people on Pinterest.
+We’re proud of what we’re doing to keep Pinterest safe and to move the broader industry forward.